QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 =========================

-**Note:** *As there is currently no officially supported version, of Qubes Windows Tools, the following instructions describe a workaround to get QWT functionality using an old and a preliminarary version of QWT.
-When a new officially supported version will be made available, the following desription has to be updated accordingly.*
+**Note:** *As there is currently no officially supported version of Qubes Windows Tools, the following instructions describe a workaround to get QWT functionality using an old and a preliminary version of QWT.
+When a new officially supported version is made available, the following description has to be updated accordingly.*

 Qubes Windows Tools (QWT) are a set of programs and drivers that provide integration of Windows 7, 10, and 11 Standalone, TemplateVMs, and AppVMs with the rest of the Qubes system.
-They contain several components that can be enabled or disabled during installation, and rely on specific functions of Qubes which support this integration:
+They contain several components that can be enabled or disabled during installation, and rely on specific functions of Qubes, which support this integration:

 - **Shared components (required)** - common libraries used by QWT components